-The National Gallery of Art will exhibit Water, Wind, and Waves: Marine Paintings from the Dutch Golden Age, July 1-November 25.
+The National Gallery of Art is exhibiting Water, Wind, and Waves: Marine Paintings from the Dutch Golden Age, thru November 25.
 During the seventeenth century the Dutch became leaders in marine travel, transport, commerce, and security as their massive cargo carriers and warships traversed oceans and their small vessels and fishing boats navigated inland and coastal waterways.
-The exhibition will “explore the deep, multifaceted relationship the Dutch had with the water, including their gratitude for the sea’s bounty and their fear of its sometimes destructive power.”
+The exhibition “explores the deep, multifaceted relationship the Dutch had with the water, including their gratitude for the sea’s bounty and their fear of its sometimes destructive power.”
 Drawn largely from the Gallery’s own collection, the exhibition features nearly 50 paintings, prints, drawings, rare books, and ship models.”

 Image below: Ludolf Backhuysen "Ships in Distress off a Rocky Coast" - 1667 Painting - Dutch, 1630 - 1708 - Oil on Canvas - Credit - Ailsa Mellon Bruce Fund

-The National Gallery of Art will exhibit Sense of Humor, July 15-January 6, 2019.The exhibition will explore the expression of humor in painting and sculpture in the Gallery’s collection through works including “Renaissance caricatures, biting English satires, and 20th-century comics.”
-The exhibition will include major works by Pieter Brueghel the Elder, Jacques Callot, William Hogarth, James Gillray, Francisco Goya, and Honoré Daumier, as well as later examples by Art Spiegelman, Richard Hamilton, Andy Warhol, John Baldessari, and the Guerrilla Girls.”
+The National Gallery of Art is exhibiting Sense of Humor, thru January 6, 2019.The exhibition explores the expression of humor in painting and sculpture in the Gallery’s collection through works including “Renaissance caricatures, biting English satires, and 20th-century comics.”
+The exhibition includes major works by Pieter Brueghel the Elder, Jacques Callot, William Hogarth, James Gillray, Francisco Goya, and Honoré Daumier, as well as later examples by Art Spiegelman, Richard Hamilton, Andy Warhol, John Baldessari, and the Guerrilla Girls.”

 Image below: James Gillray, Midas, Transmuting All into Paper, 1797, etching with hand-coloring in watercolor on laid paper, Wright and Evans 1851, no. 168, National Gallery of Art, Washington, Purchased as an Anonymous Gift.